Today, as a mom, you will have dozens of little teachable moments with your child.

 It will inevitably lead to that child’s being unwilling to be transparent with us when they fail as they get older, and we will not have a remedy except by the grace and mercy of God.

-The Sins of our Past
+Teachable Moments Through the Sins of our Past

 Using the sins of our past can be a way to teach about the curse of sin.
 We can consider this with discretion and prayer (and age appropriateness).

-Explain how you learned the hard way.
+When the time is right, explain how you learned the hard way.

 Tell them about how that sin has haunted you.